Alice In Chains' Jerry Cantrell is recording a new solo album

 Alice In Chains‘ Jerry Cantrell has revealed he’s started recording his long-awaited third solo album.

-The Seattle band’s guitarist-vocalist has so far released two records under his own name: 1998’s ‘Boggy Depot’ and 2002’s ‘Degradation Trip Volumes 1 & 2’.
+The Seattle band’s guitarist-vocalist has so far released two records under his own name: 1998’s ‘Boggy Depot’ and 2002’s ‘Degradation Trip’.

 Taking to Instagram yesterday (March 10), Cantrell confirmed that his first LP in almost 20 years was finally in the works.
 “It’s time to make the Raawwwkkk !!!,” he captioned a series of studio snaps.